Trying to find an Asheville wine bar in the sea of beer? It’s possible! Don’t miss these delicious wine bars in Asheville, NC – from locals.

 Never Miss Another Asheville Update

-Grab our free Asheville Favorites checklist today, including restaurants, breweries, and hiking.
-Plus, get local updates straight to your inbox.
+Tired of generic Asheville travel itineraries?
+Experience Asheville like a local with our free Asheville Favorites checklist, including restaurants, breweries, and hiking.
+Plus, get local updates – including events and hidden gems – straight to your inbox.
 Sign up here.

-5. Cork & Keg Bar at Weinhaus
+6. Cork & Keg Bar at Weinhaus

 Family run, pull up a seat at their Cork and Keg Bar for live music, draft and bottled beers, and wine by both the glass and bottle.

 Weinhaus Asheville | 86 Patton Ave, Asheville, NC 28801

 7. Marked Tree Vineyard Tasting Room

 Located on a spooky hill during the fall fog, encounter old chimneys in a gorgeous treehouse-vibe tasting room.

-7. Wine Bar At Biltmore Winery
+8. Wine Bar At Biltmore Winery

 Did you know that Biltmore’s winery used to house the former dairy?
 In fact, that beautiful tunnel that you walk down to enter the winery used to be full of cow….yea…

-We enjoyed the Behind The Scenes Tour — see how Champagne is made and receive a Reserve wine tasting.
+We enjoyed the Behind The Scenes Tour to see how Champagne is made as well as receive a Reserve wine tasting.